StephenJSmith/Assignment-OrbX/README.md

 3. Go to browser tab
    >localhost:4200

+## Github workflow
+My intention was
+- to create a TopProducts branch off the master
+- commit my work to this branch
+- create a Pull Request for code review prior to being able to merge to the master branch

 NB ReadMe.txt file lists items not included because
    - unable to find solution to implement
    - project time constraints